SandeepAswathnarayana/data-science-portfolio/resume_best practices.md

 15. Photos
 16. Font size less than 11 points

-Don’t forget that once the resume has passed formatting inspection, it is then looking for KEYWORDS relevant to the job description.
-You can copy/paste the job description into [TagCrowd](https://tagcrowd.com/) to identify these.
+- Don’t forget that once the resume has passed formatting inspection, it is then looking for KEYWORDS relevant to the job description.
+You can copy/paste the job description into **[TagCrowd](https://tagcrowd.com/)** to identify these.
-Optimize your resume keywords using [Jobscan](https://www.jobscan.co/)
+- Optimize your resume keywords using **[Jobscan](https://www.jobscan.co/)**.
+ATS Software and resume checker to surface candidates that best match the position and job description.